lautomator/codebreaker/readme.md

 Codebreaker
 ===========
-<cite>version 1.1</cite>
+version 1.2

 #Summary
 Codebreaker is a simple guessing game and can be run from a web browser.
 It is written in JavaScript.
+This version is written as object-oriented JavaScript.

 #Instructions
 This game is based on the classic Atari 2600 game of the same